Sudan Partner Churches and Organizations

 Sudan Mission Network

-- For more information contact Bill Andress, Debbie Braaksma or Stacy Gregory
+- For more information contact Bill Andress, Debbie Braaksma or Pablo Garcia

 The Sudan Mission Network is among more than 40 networks that connect Presbyterians who share a common mission interest.
 Most participants are involved in mission partnerships through congregations, presbyteries or synods.
 Network members come together to coordinate efforts, share best practices and develop strategies.